kinow/autosubmit/docs/source/userguide/profiler.rst

 .. caution::
       This profiler was originally designed to be used in the ``autosubmit run`` command, so using it in other functions may produce unexpected results or errors.
+Now, its usage have been extended to ``autosubmit create`` and ``monitor``.

       The profiler instantiation requires an ``EXPID``, and not all the functions in Autosubmit use it.
       This can be bypassed using another string, but keep in mind that there is no error handling in